Bankruptcy and Reorganization

 Debtor and Debtor-in-Possession Representations in Bankruptcy

-• Successfully reorganizing a national commercial bakery through Chapter 11.
+• Reorganizing a national commercial bakery through Chapter 11

-• Successfully representing a Chapter 11 debtor that owned a 552-lot residential real estate development in Coachella, California.
+• Representing a Chapter 11 debtor that owned a 550-lot residential real estate development

-• Serving as general bankruptcy counsel to a leading medical software company providing web-based claims and records processing for physicians, helping it to successfully liquidate its business as a going concern within sixty (60) days after filing the case, and then successfully confirming a plan of reorganization to distribute the proceeds of the sale.
+• Serving as general bankruptcy counsel to a leading medical software company providing web-based claims and records processing for physicians, helping it to liquidate its business as a going concern within 60 days after filing the case, and then confirming a plan of reorganization to distribute the proceeds of the sale

 Trustee and Committee Representations in Bankruptcy

-• Counseling a trustee in setting aside the claims and interests of over 1,200 investors in various viatical insurance policies with an aggregate face value exceeding $55 million.
+• Representing a trustee in connection with claims asserted by more than 1,200 investors in various viatical insurance policies with an aggregate face value exceeding $55 million

 Secured Creditor Representations in Bankruptcy

-• Successfully representing creditors by obtaining full payment or return of collateral in Chapter 12 farm reorganizations.
+• Representing creditors in seeking full payment or return of collateral in Chapter 12 farm reorganizations

-• Preventing the subordination of a national bank's claim and obtaining a 100% payment on its claim in the bankruptcy of a medical facility.
+• Defending against the subordination of a national bank's claim so it could seek to obtain a 100% payment on its claim in the bankruptcy of a medical facility

-• Obtaining payment in full of a secured loan, plus a substantial prepayment premium, on behalf of a large financial institution in connection with the sale of commercial property in a Chapter 11 case.
+• Assisting with a secured loan, plus a substantial prepayment premium, on behalf of a large financial institution in connection with the sale of commercial property in a Chapter 11 case

-• Conducting forensic due diligence that that uncovered the unauthorized transferee of a client's income-producing collateral and that resulted in satisfaction of the client’s claim, including a yield maintenance premium.
+• Conducting forensic due diligence that uncovered the unauthorized transferee of a client's income-producing collateral

-• Uncovering eastern European ghost-loans allegedly secured by a client’s income-producing collateral, which led to payoff of the client’s claims.
+• Uncovering eastern European ghost-loans allegedly secured by a client’s income-producing collateral

 Unsecured Creditor Representations in Bankruptcy

-• Prosecuting reclamation claims of a large chemical manufacturer, resulting in full payment of the claims.
+• Prosecuting reclamation claims of a large chemical manufacturer

-• Successfully representing commercial landlords in obtaining prompt payment from or eviction of non-paying tenants in bankruptcy.
+• Representing commercial landlords in matter related to evictions of non-paying tenants in bankruptcy

-• Prosecuting reclamation claims of large Arizona manufacturers in the Fleming Foods case in Delaware and the Winn-Dixie Stores case in Florida and successfully defending preference claims in those bankruptcies.
+• Prosecuting reclamation claims of large Arizona manufacturers in cases pending in Delaware and Florida and defending preference claims in those bankruptcies

-• Serving as counsel for a consortium of municipalities in the Chapter 9 Bankruptcy of Orange County, California.
+• Serving as counsel for a consortium of municipalities in a large Chapter 9 bankruptcy proceeding

 Miscellaneous Bankruptcy- and Insolvency-Related Matters

-• Obtaining summary judgment in favor of a national equipment finance company in defending alleged claims for violations of the automatic stay in which the debtor sought several hundred thousand dollars in damages.
+• Assisting a national equipment finance company in defending alleged claims for violations of the automatic stay in which the debtor sought several hundred thousand dollars in damages

-• Obtaining dismissal, with prejudice, in favor of a large paper supplier in an adversary proceeding seeking damages for alleged nonpayment of an open account.
+• Representing large paper supplier in an adversary proceeding seeking damages for alleged nonpayment of an open account

-• Assisting investors in a privately held company to succeed in the hostile takeover and acquisition of a data hosting center.
+• Assisting investors in a privately held company with the takeover and acquisition of a data hosting center

-• Successfully representing a large financial institution in a wrongful levy action against the United States, resulting in the return of over $2 million.
+• Representing a large financial institution in a wrongful levy action against the United States

-• Identifying and seizing $1,000,000 in hidden assets, resulting in successful collection of a client's claim.
-Obtaining an accounts-freeze order over the assets of a foreign government maintained by a foreign bank with branches located in California.
+• Identifying and seizing hidden assets, and assisting with an accounts-freeze order over the assets of a foreign government maintained by a foreign bank with branches located in California

-• Representing the largest equipment supplier and creditor of ASARCO in connection with its $2.3 million claim against ASARCO.
+• Representing a large equipment supplier and creditor in connection with a $2.3 million claim

-• Successfully defending a large national commercial lender in multi-million dollar lender liability litigation.
+• Defending a large national commercial lender in multi-million dollar lender liability litigation